mikeizbicki/ucr-cs100/textbook/tools/bash/bash-oneliners/README.md

-#10 Useful Bash One-liners#
+#8 Fascinating and Useful Bash One-liners#

 ![bash one-liner logo](https://pbs.twimg.com/profile_images/2032590984/brand_400x400.png)

-Here are 10 useful bash one-line commands.
+Here are 8 useful bash one-line commands.

 These commands are extremely versatile in that a LOT of these commands can be substituted with all files types, directories, etc.